chunkback/chunkback/README.md

 ChunkBack is a simple express server that emulates the response input and output of popular LLM providers, currently Gemini, Anthropic and OpenAI.
 Chunkback accepts a custom prompt language called [CBPL](./CBPL.md) that lets you customize the response to your applications.

 ## Quick Start
+Requires at a least node.js 22 or greater installed.

 ```
 npx chunkback@latest